What Is the Difference Between Named Perils and All-Risk Coverage?

 What is the main difference between named perils and all-risk home insurance?

-A named perils policy only covers damage caused by specific events listed in the policy — if the cause isn't named, it isn't covered.
+A named perils policy only covers damage caused by specific events listed in the policy.
+If the cause isn't named, it isn't covered.
 An all-risk (or open perils) policy covers damage from any cause except those specifically excluded.
 The key practical difference is who bears the burden of proof: with named perils, you must prove the cause matches a listed peril; with all-risk, the insurer must prove an exclusion applies to deny your claim.

 Does an HO-3 policy use named perils or all-risk coverage?